Email Processing in Lua

 score

-Spam score assigned to the message after scanning (for the Exim MTA fills the $spam_score and $spam_score_int variables)
+Spam score assigned to the message after scanning (the $spam_score and $spam_score_int variables are expanded for Exim)

 Number